denoland/docs/runtime/getting_started/command_line_interface.md

 deno run net_client.ts --allow-net
 ```

-Some see it as unconventional that:
+Some see it as unconventional that a non-positional flag is parsed differently

-> a non-positional flag is parsed differently depending on its position.
+depending on its position.

 However: